 The Disclosures in this document are set out in accordance with the requirements of the Capital Requirements Directive and Regulation (CRD IV).
-Additional information was included in line with the supervisory expectations regarding future disclosures promulgated by the Basel Committee on Banking Supervision (BCBS) and to assist the reader in understanding the activities of the Bank.
+Additional information, consistent with the supervisory expectations regarding future disclosures promulgated by the Basel Committee on Banking Supervision (BCBS), duly provided to help the reader understands the activities of the Bank.

-The information in this document is based on data as at 31 December 2020, which also information extracted from Audited Financial Statements for the year 31 December 2020.
+The information in this document is based on data as at 31 December 2021, as appearing in the Audited Financial Statements for the year 31 December 2021.